yugan2005/mvccclc/README.md

 * 5 result stage: as `end` sliding complete, `end` idx is one over the idx that first make the substring valid: matching what `length` and `substring` method expect.

 #### 3. `src/com/mvccclc/java/leetcode/editor/en/LongestSubstringWithoutRepeatingCharacters.java`
 * 5 result stage: should not and "could not" use the `if(!valid(charSet, s, end))` check.
 Because if the sliding complete, no matter due to slide `end` complete or out-of-bounds, we always should get and update the result.

+#### 239. `src/com/mvccclc/java/leetcode/editor/en/SlidingWindowMaximum.java`
+* not really a sliding window problem, but data structure problem of using Heap